-In this three-part workshop series, Jawa El Khash will teach the history, basic hardware, and process of world-building in virtual reality.
-Participants will learn how to create panoramic images, generate spherical sky maps, build custom textures to use as materials for 3D objects, and incorporate typography and spatial audio into their virtual environment.
+In this two-part workshop, Jawa El Khash will teach the history, basic hardware and process of world-building in virtual reality with a VIVE headset.
+Participants will learn how to set up a teleportation system and create interaction in VR.
+Along with learning how to create panoramic images, generate spherical sky maps, build custom textures to use as materials for 3D objects, and incorporate typography and spatial audio into their virtual environments, participants will also be introduced to basic physics in Unity including wind effects and particle systems.

 Part 1: Tuesday, April 7, 2020